gheenc/Computational-Methods/final_project/README.md

 **Include: Was the data well-annotated with metadata?
 Was the license clear?**
 Overall I found the data to be very fair.

+F-
 SDOH is a well-known dataset and it is posted in a easy to acces format on the AHRQ SDOH website.
 I will say that I'm not sure if it is a personal issue, but I sometimes have a hard  time finding the actual raw data.
 While it is easy to find AHRQ and their work on SDOH, when you Google AHRQ SDOH data, it brings you to their homepage with already built analyses and tools.
 I have come to just bookmarking the page because the raw data is not obvious on their website (but again that could be a personal issue).

+A-
 The data is very accessible as it is very  open to anyone wanting to research SDOHs or even just curious.
-One downside in my opinion is that they lack an API to query, which would be helpful for a multi-year large dataset.
+It is also available as a simple Excel download, so no complex software is required making it a more accessible system for the general public.
+One downside is that they lack an API to query, which would be helpful for such a multi-year large dataset.

-The dataset retains very good standard naming procedures, making it interoperable and reusable.
-F - findable
-A -
-I -
+I
+The dataset retains very good standard naming procedures: they start with the entity that orginally collected the data then a full variable name and that remains consistent across all levels (county, zip code, and census tract) and years.
+It is only available in an Excel file, so it is not interopable with other computer systems to the degree it would be if it were available as a CSV or JSON download.

-R -
+R

-The data was pretty well annotated but because the SDOH comes from many different sources, there are annotations that were missing.
+Again, the dataset uses very clean and clear variables that stay consistent throughout all years, making it very easy to research across multiple years and to repeat any analyses.
+There are no standards shared about data collection or methods, however.
+To find these, you would have to go back to the original source and inquiry with them and their information, which adds another level of research to any repeated future project.

+Metadata/License
+Each year has a very detailed code notebook that consists of which social determinant it is concerned with, who collected the data, the variable name, what it actually is about, and the years it was collected.
+This and the very clear names leads to very good metadata, but as stated they lack any of the information about how, who, where, or when the actual data was collected without going back to the orignial source.
-Yes, the license is clear that these are federal agencies and thus the data is free and available.
+Because the data is from federal agencies it is free and available to use.
 There are stipulations if one is wanting to publish a large amount, but it is mostly about how to cite them.

 # Data Cleaning
 **Describe any data cleaning or other preprocessing.**
 **e.g. If some data was missing, how did you handle it?**
 The datasets I chose within the SDOH were very comprehensive and required little cleaning or imputations.

-After pulling in the wanted columns for each year from the raw excel file, I dropped any rows that were not from the 50 states.
-DC is not seperated in the calculations of RUCC or in the POS survey, so I believe it's data is wrapped into Maryland and Virginia, respectively. *Puerto Rico*.
+After pulling in the wanted columns for each year from the raw excel file, I dropped any rows that were not from the 50 states or DC.
+I did this by creating a variable called "allowed states" and consistently called that variable for each year so only the rows where STATE == one of the allowed states it was kept.
+I then had the data print all values in STATE and the length so I could visually ensure only all 50 states and DC were kept and thus the length would be 51.
 For each year, I printed any rows which were missing.
 Overall, the only rows with missing data were from Alaska.
-The Alaska West Census Area did not have values to a designated-trauma center or ICU for any years. *Look if there are centers*; Alaska East Borough did not have data about distance to designated trauma centers for 2013, 2014, or 2015; Alaska North Slope Borough did not have data about distance to trauma to 2015, 2016, 2017; and multiple counties did not have data for distance to designated trauma centers in 2015.
-Additionally, in Alaska, they created two new counties - Chugach Census and Copper River - in 2019 from the Valdex-Crodova Census Area.
+The Alaska West Census Area did not have values to a designated-trauma center or ICU for any years.I attempted to do outside research to determine if this county has any healthcare that was being overlooked, but I was not able to determine with any confidence what their healthcare availability is like.
+I validated a county in Tennessee and a list of their designated trauma centers in the data set that it did not require the healthcare entitiy to be within the county borders and it did not [4].
+Because of this I am not sure why they would have metrics of distance, except this county is the little line of islands that make the arm of Alaska, so they are very remote.
+Because of this data collection or distance measuring could be an issue.
+The only other missing data was from other counties in Alaska that would randomly not have a value for distance to either a designated trauma center or an ICU (the specific counties, years, and variables that were missing can be seen in data_cleaning.ipynb).
+When this happened, I left the values blank and they would not be included in the analyses for that year.
+Because the RUCC codes are created once in 2013, they stay consistent throughout the dataset and would only appear missing if a county was created.
+Alaska did create two new counties - Chugach Census and Copper River - in 2019 from the Valdez-Crodova Census Area.
 Because of this the two new counties did not have RUCC classification but they did have distance to ER, designated trauma centers, and ICUs because there are 4 hospitals in Chugach county and 1 in Copper River.
 Because of the reclassification however, Valdez-Cordova did not have any information about ER, ICU, or trauma centers.

-2013: trauma - Alaska Aleutians East Borough icu and trauma - Alaska West Census Area

-2014: trauma - Alaska Aleutians East Borough icu and trauma - Alaska West Census Area

-2015: trauma - Alaska Aleutians East Borough, Nome Census Area, North Slope Borough, Northwest Artcitc Borough icu and trauma - Alaska West Census Area

-2016: trauma and icu - Alaska Aleutians West Census Area trauma - Alaska North Slope Borough

-2017: trauma and icu - Alaska West Census Area trauma - Alaska North Slope Borough

-2018: trauma and icu - Alaska West Census Area

-2019:trauma and icu - Alaska West Census Area

-2020: trauma and ice - Alaksa West Census Area everything including RCC - Alaska Valdez-Cordova Census Area RUCC - Chugach Census Area, Cooper River Census Area - have distance to hospitals but do not have RUCC codes.
-There are 4 hospitals in Chugach Census and 1 in Copper River.

-In 2019, Alaska split some counties and thus 2 new ones were created that did not have 2013 RUCC codes. *What shall I do with this*

-Data cleaning was surprisingly minimal for 10 years of data.
-The data used that is collected via the Provider of Service file is collected by the Center for Medicare and Medicaid as part of the Provider Certification process so it is updated each time a provider is recertified which is every 5 years and must be done to continue receiving their Medicare billing privileges.
-So, this makes for a very robust dataset for us.
-The RUCC codes were instituted in 2013 and did not change throughout the life of the dataset except in the very rare cases where a county was created or deleted.
-Which did happen in 2019 when Alaska created two new counties (Copper River and Chugach Census Areas) from a former county Valdez-Cordovo.
-In this instance, the RUCC columns for the two counties were empty because they had not been classified yet so although they did have data about distances to healthcare, it was not included in any analyses.
-All other missing data variables were from Alaska, for example there were never any values for distance to trauma or medsurg ICU for Aleutians West Census Area which are these islands over here.
-From my research, I don’t believe there are any centers that met the criteria to be considered a trauma or ICU within the county but I know other counties in the dataset also do not have a designated center within their borders so I’m not sure if it’s because it’s islands and that messes up how to calculate distance.
-I doubled checked this assumption that the medical center had to be within the county borders by look at Tennessee map of trauma centers and looking in the dataset for a county without a trauma center.
-I confirmed with Union county that there are reported distances to trauma centers despite not have a trauma center within the county border (https://www.tn.gov/hfc/division-of-licensure-and-regulation/trauma.html).
-But regardless, any missing values, I imputed N/A and the were not considered when analyses were done stratified by RUCC.
-Again, this mostly only affected Alaska and would usually lead to a random year that the county was not in the analyses but it was also usually pretty consistent across the 8 years analyzed meaning the effect of healthcare becoming further or closer was never considered for that data point.

-*Did not put data in standard format because one is categorical and distance is what is telling the story - we wanted to see if they were far from each other.
-They were also already in the same units*
+Because the new counties were not classified and the ratings of classification changed in 2023, I chose to leave them blank as well and not include them in the analysis when they appear, which was only for 2020.

+*Map of Alaska*

+None of the data was standardized prior to analysis.
+The RUCC scores are categorical so they could not be standardized.
+Difference within the distance variables is what is telling the story - standardizing it would take away any insights we might be able to see.
+For the main analyses (regression and ANOVA), the variables were not being compared in way that expressing them in different units would have a meaninful impact on how they are interpretted.

 # Summary Statistics
 **Discuss summary statistics and how they do or do not reflect the characteristics of the data. (e.g. are they skewed by outliers, is missing data a problem? are they misleading because of non-continuous variables? etc?)**
+All summary statistics can be found in data_cleaning.ipynb

+To analyze if there were any outliers I made interactive box and whisker plots of each variable considered for each county classification in 2013 and 2020. *it would be beneficial to do one for each year*
+This allowed me to ensure there were no random outliers that would have made me question the data integrity or if there was a potential data input error.
+The majority of the outliers were from Alaska.

 # Analysis
 **Discuss the analyses you chose to run.**